JeanLLopes/AZ-900-Microsoft-Certified-Azure-Fundamentals/AZ-900-Revisao-completa-2021/readme.md

 **IoT Central**
 - Fully managed global IoT software as a service (SaaS) solution that makes it easy to connect, monitor, and manage IoT assets at scale.
+- Provide any templates to connect net devices on plataform.
+- Is a Saas service.

 **Azure IoT Hub**
 - Messaging hub that provides secure communications between and monitoring of millions of IoT devices.
+- Can router millions of messagens in any types for another services on Azure

 **IoT Edge**
 - Fully managed service that allows data analysis models to be pushed directly onto IoT devices, which allows them to react quickly to state changes without needing to consult cloud-based AI models.